 Enid Blyton enthusiasts will find more opportunities for childhood adventures at Dove House and Swallows.
 Situated at the end of a mile-long tree lined drive in Dorset, the properties provide an idyllic location that offer a taste of holidays of yesteryear.
 There’s plenty of places for exploration and den building in the 1,000 acres of working farmland accessed direct from the doorstep, as well as a network of footpaths ideal for pre-dinner strolls.
 While the stunning Jurassic coast with its swimming, boating, fossiling and lovely beaches is nearby.

 Another childhood favourite, Arthur Ransome, died 50 years ago this year.
 Sailing in the Norfolk Broads National Park, the UK’s largest wetland area, gave him the inspiration for his Swallows and Amazons series of books.
-He even stayed on a Wherry just two miles from Premier Cottages’ East View Farm Holiday Cottages.

 He spent his last 30-plus years in Suffolk where he bought his much-loved yacht the Nancy Blackett, said to have inspired the seventh book in the Swallows and Amazons series, We Didn’t Mean to Go to Sea – coincidentally celebrating its 80th year since publication in 2017.
 Book a sailing experience aboard the legendary yacht, which is moored in Woolverstone Marina on the Shotley Peninsula or sail on the River Orwell.
 Both of these activities can be easily enjoyed from cosy thatched cottage, The Old Drift House, which sleeps eight.